oaleynik/nwjs-autoupdater/README.md

 https://github.com/skratchdot/open-golang - Open a file, directory, or URI using the OS's default application for that object type.
 Optionally, you can specify an application to use.
 https://github.com/ivaxer/go-xattr - Extended attribute support for Go #golang
 And very simple zip unpacker (can't find the source)

-### Final word
-I really hope that we will have something like this out-of-the box in NWJS!